 This romantic eatery boasts an eclectic atmosphere, a charming shaded patio, live music every night and a fun menu.
 The restaurant also serves as a neighborhood hot spot as a regular stop on the monthly Thornton Park Wine Walk (a date night must-do).

 Check out our guide to Orlando’s best patios for more ideas.

 Certain restaurants are just as famous for their top-notch cuisine as they are for their sweeping tableside views.

 California Grill is located on the 15th floor of Disney’s Contemporary Resort, providing an aerial view of Disney World and, most notably, the nightly Magic Kingdom fireworks.
 Arrive at sunset for a romantic meal, and then return later to watch the fireworks show from the outdoor deck.
 FYI: You’ll definitely need a reservation to dine here.
-At Eleven at Reunion Resort, the rooftop provides the perfect vantage point to see multiple firework displays from the nearby theme parks.

 Another favorite, the rooftop deck of Paddlefish at Disney Springs is spectacular no matter the time of day.
 Clink wine glasses as the sun dips below the horizon, listen to live music, or arrive after dark to indulge in the special late night rooftop menu.

 Wall to wall windows and an outdoor lounge area provide front row seats to gorgeous waterfront views (especially during sunset) at Canvas in Lake Nona.
 Feast on New American fare with Latin flare crafted by Executive Chef Bryan Thoman.